sjdirect/abot/README.md

 	Console.WriteLine("Did not crawl page {0} due to {1}", pageToCrawl.Uri.AbsoluteUri, e.DisallowedReason);
 }
 ```
-1111.
-Add any number of custom objects to the dynamic crawl bag or page bag.
+5: (Optional) Add any number of custom objects to the dynamic crawl bag or page bag.
 These objects will be available in the CrawlContext.CrawlBag object, PageToCrawl.PageBag object or CrawledPage.PageBag object.
 ```c#
 PoliteWebCrawler crawler = new PoliteWebCrawler();
 crawler.CrawlBag.MyFoo1 = new Foo();